Startup America: Commitments

 National Science Foundation Launches Innovation Corps

-Fostering a national innovation ecosystem that couples scientific discovery with technology development and societal needs, the National Science Foundation (NSF) has established the NSF Innovation Corps, a public-private partnership that will connect NSF-funded scientific research with the technological, entrepreneurial and business communities.
+Fostering a national innovation ecosystem that couples scientific discovery with technology development and societal needs, the National Science Foundation (NSF) has established the NSF Innovation Corps (I-Corps) program to connect NSF-funded scientific research with the technological, entrepreneurial and business communities.
 Technology developers, business leaders, venture capitalists, and others from private industry will act as I-Corps mentors, enhancing the ability of primary researchers to transform their scientific and engineering results into successful, fundable technologies.
-In partnership with the Deshpande Foundation and the Kauffman Foundation, NSF I-Corps will initially support up to100 projects per year, at $50,000 per project.
+A public-private partnership involving NSF and the Deshpande Foundation and the Kauffman Foundation helped to launch NSF’s I-Corps.
+Over 233 teams have been supported, and NSF has established a National Innovation Network (NIN) consisting of 5 I-Corps Nodes that are designed to provide learning environments for I-Corps teams, and support regional needs for innovation education, infrastructure and research.
+The Nodes work cooperatively to build, utilize and sustain a national innovation ecosystem that further enhances the development of technologies, products and processes that benefit society.
+More recently, NSF has also awarded 11 I-Corps Sites, which help those institutions with existing entrepreneurial activities to spawn additional teams.
 Learn more.

 National Science Foundation Announces “Accelerating Innovation Research” Awards